What is a myth?

-Lately, I’ve been reading about handwriting myths and looking into the research behind them.
-Some are so silly that it is a wonder we have children writing these days.
+Some handwriting myths are so silly, that it is a wonder we have children handwriting these days.

 This is wrong!
 Handwriting is about having precision when using our fingers.
 The only three fingers we need to use when writing are your thumb, index and middle finger.
 According to research by Alaniz M. et al hand strength is not needed.
 So we can be forgetting hand and finger gym activities that look to be all about having a power grip.

 The national curriculum teacher assessment framework advises that children in their primary years should join letters.
 It says in:

 - KeyStage 1 (KS1) – Working at greater depth “use the diagonal and horizontal strokes needed to join some letters”.

 - Key Stage 2 (KS2) – Working at expected standard “maintain legibility in joined handwriting when writing at speed”

 Furthermore, there is no mention of cursive writing.

 Primary schools should be teaching joined up handwriting.
 Joined up writing is one where there is a ‘kicking’ out letter stroke.
 This is so it is ready to join the next letter.
 Cursive writing or continuous cursive, as it can be called, is one where there is a ‘flicking’ action at the front of the letter and a ‘kicking’ stroke at the end of the letter.
 For children who are finding cursive writing difficult.
 This is great news, joining the letters without a ‘flick’ at the beginning is allowable.

 Not in my experience.
 By sticking a brightly coloured plastic grip on a pencil only highlights a problem to other children.
 In one school I have even seen triangular pencil grips being placed on triangular pencils.
 This is a real no no. (Read more about pencil grips here)